 Like this recipe?

-- 1 lb boneless, skinless chicken breasts, cut into bite size chunks (about an inch)
+- 1 lb chicken breasts boneless, skinless chicken breasts, cut into bite size chunks (about an inch)

-- 1-2 teaspoons Thai Red Curry Paste (I used 1)
+- 1-2 teaspoons Thai Red Curry Paste I used 1 teaspoon

-- sprinkle up to 1 teaspoon cayenne pepper, I used a couple sprinkles
+- ½ – 1 teaspoon cayenne pepper I used a couple sprinkles

-- 1-7 oz container greek yogurt (I used Fage 5% whole milk)
+- 7 oz greek yogurt I used Fage 5% whole milk

 - If you have a traditional ceramic or porcelain crock then spray with a little oil or rub with some oil.